 Bradypus variegatus¶

 The brown-throated three-toed sloth — Bradypus variegatus — is the canonical Maxent test dataset, originally published with Phillips, Anderson & Schapire 2006 and reused in virtually every subsequent Maxent paper.
-We use it here as a guided tour of every QMaxent feature: data loading, parameter selection, spatial cross-validation, jackknife importance, projection, and survey planning.
-By the end of this chapter you will have produced — and be able to defend academically — a complete Bradypus habitat- suitability model.
+We use it here as a guided tour of every QMaxent feature: dependency setup, data loading, parameter selection, spatial cross-validation, jackknife and permutation importance, projection, and survey planning.
+By the end of this chapter you will have produced — and be able to defend academically — a complete Bradypus habitat-suitability model.

 The Phillips et al. (2006) dataset contains: